xiam/openvpn-config-generator/README.md

 # ovpn-cfgen

-`ovpn-cfgen` is a configuration tool for openvpn that generates certificates and configuiration files for OpenVPN that _just work_ out of the box.
+`ovpn-cfgen` is a configuration tool for openvpn that generates certificates and configuration files for OpenVPN that _just work_.

 ## Installing `ovpn-cfgen`